 The “churches” also teach that the law was “done away with”.
 What does God and Jesus say?

 Malachi 3:6 For I am Yahweh, I change not!

-9:13 And after all that is come upon us for our evil deeds, and for our great trespass, seeing that thou our God hast punished us less than our iniquities deserve, and hast given us such deliverance as this;
+9:13 And after all that is come upon us for our evil deeds, and for our great trespass (guilt), seeing that You our God hast punished us less than our iniquities deserve, and hast given us such deliverance as this;

 Deliverance from Babylonian captivity and a fresh start in a rebuilt Jerusalem.

-9:14 Should we again break thy commandments, and join in affinity with the people of these abominations? wouldest not thou be angry with us till thou hadst consumed us, so that there should be no remnant nor escaping?
+9:14 Should we again break Your commandments, and join in affinity with the people of these abominations? wouldest not You be angry with us till You hadst consumed us, so that there should be no remnant nor escaping?

-Nehemiah 9:33 Howbeit thou (Yahweh) art just in all (punishment) that is brought upon us; for thou hast done right, but we have done wickedly:
+Nehemiah 9:33 Howbeit You (Yahweh) art just in all (punishment) that is brought upon us; for You hast done right, but we have done wickedly:

 Daniel 9:14 Therefore hath Yahweh watched upon the evil, and brought it upon us: for Yahweh our God is righteous in all His works which He doeth: for we obeyed not His voice.

-9:15 O Yahweh God of Israel, thou art righteous: for we remain yet escaped, as it is this day: behold, we are before thee in our trespasses: for we cannot stand before thee because of this.
+9:15 O Yahweh God of Israel, You art righteous: for we remain yet escaped, as it is this day: behold, we are before You in our trespasses: for we cannot stand before You because of this.